Scientific Validity Of the MPJ About the Leadership Matrix

 is particularly true with this instrument, as it is culture-bound, requiring sufficient life

-Judgment among the five groups of personality profiles, what seems hardest
+Judgment among the five groups of personality profiles.
+What seems even harder

 to accept is that there was no difference in the level of empathy